HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The upgrade center provides HotDB Management with the online upgrade function for compute node version.
 It satisfies the iteration of cross-version or minor version upgrade for single-node, master/slave, multi-node and DR mode cluster.
 At the same time, it can provide users with automatic rollback protection mechanism when exceptions occur during upgrade process.
 The program tries to ensure that the cluster is rolled back to the pre-upgrade status to reduce the impact on online services.

-**Function Entry**: Login Management User Interface -> "Upgrade Center" in the upper right corner of the page
+**Function Entry:** Login Management User Interface -> "Upgrade Center" in the upper right corner of the page

 ![](assets/hotdb-management/image96.png)